DevExpress-Examples/xaf-how-to-highlight-invalid-properties-when-a-view-is-activated/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# XAF - How to Highlight Invalid Properties in an Invoked View
+# XAF - How to Highlight Invalid Properties Immediately in an Invoked View

 Normally, XAF [Validation Module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module) validates data when a user saves or deletes an object.
 This example demonstrates how to check validation rules when a user activates a View or changes the View's object.